nexodus-io/nexodus/docs/user-guide/user-guide.md

 ### Setup Nexodus Relay Node

 Clone the Nexodus repository on a VM (or bare metal machine).
 Nexodus relay node must be reachable from all the endpoint nodes that want to join the Nexodus network.
-Follow the instruction in [Installing the agent](#installing-the-agent) section to set up the node and install the nexodus binary.
+Follow the instruction in [Installing the agent](#installing-the-agent) section to set up the node and install the `nexd` binary.

 You can list the available organizations using the following command